 PMLE sufferers applied a formulation combining alpha-glucosylrutin and Vitamin E with a broad spectrum sunscreen every 2 hours.

 This sun allergy is triggered by the effect of sunlight on a chemical that has been applied to the skin (more often an ingredient in sunscreen, fragrances and cosmetics) or ingested such as prescription medication.
 This usually causes an itchy red rash or tiny blisters.
 In some cases, eruption spreads to skin covered by clothing.
 Common prescription medication that can cause a photoallergic eruption include antibiotics, diuretics for high blood pressure and heart failure, and certain oral contraceptives.
 In most cases, skin symptoms disappear after the offending chemical is identified and no longer used.

 If you have mild symptoms of PMLE, you may be able to diagnose the problem yourself.
 Rash occurs only on sun-exposed skin during early spring (or a winter vacation in the Caribbean, for example) then gradually becomes less severe (or disappear) within the following few days or weeks.
-In most cases, your doctor can confirm that you have PMLE or actinic prurigo based on your symptoms, story and family history (in case of actinic prurigo).
+In most cases, your doctor can confirm that you have PMLE based on your symptoms, story and family history.

 If you have symptoms of a photoallergic eruption, your doctor will begin by reviewing your current medication as well as any skin lotions, sunscreens or colognes you use.
 The doctor may suggest that you temporarily switch to an alternate medication or eliminate certain skincare products.

 Solar urticaria is a rare condition, your doctor may confirm the diagnosis by using photo-testing alone to reproduce your hives.

 If you are prone to sun allergies, prevention (and reduced sun exposure) is the key to avoiding symptoms from worsening: